 I like to cream the butter and sugar together for no less than three minutes until the mixture is light and fluffy.
 Then, beat in your egg and vanilla until the mixture is light and fluffy once more, for at least another minute.
 This incorporates plenty of air into the dough, which gives the cookies small air pockets in the final product and prevents them from feeling too dense.

-Many recipes call for room temperature eggs, but I actually prefer to use cold eggs for cookies, especially if it’s warm outside.
+Many recipes call for room temperature eggs, but I actually prefer to use slightly cold eggs for cookies, especially if it’s warm outside.
 After creaming, the butter can get a little warm.
-Adding a cold egg to the mixture cools down the butter slightly and sets you up for cookie success.
+Adding a slightly cold egg to the mixture cools down the butter slightly and sets you up for cookie success.

 For perfectly even cookies, pack a cookie scoop full of dough and press out any air in the scoop.
 Then, peel off any excess dough so that you’re left with a flat top (or bottom, I guess).
 This will ensure all cookies are identical in size.

 Depending on the size of your scoop, this recipe can make anywhere from 30 to 7 cookies with varying bake times.
 I use a medium cookie scoop, and this recipe makes about 14 cookies.
 I like the medium cookie scoop from this set.